tinyplex/tinybase/site/guides/07_developer_tools/1_inferring_schemas.md

 ## The Tools Object

-Firstly, to run any developer tools against a Store, you need to create a Tools object with the createTools method.
+Firstly, to run any developer tools against a Store, you need to create a Tools object with the createTools function.
 This is _not_ included in the main build of the tinybase module and must be imported explicitly from the `tinybase/tools` submodule.

 Rather than this code living in your production application, it is more likely (and expected) to be used in a build script or similar.

-Usage of the createTools method should be familiar by now, taking a reference to a Store:
+Usage of the createTools function should be familiar by now, taking a reference to a Store:

 ```js
 const store = createStore()